CartoDB/cartodb/src/api/v4/README.md

 This api build using wrappers over the internal objects, those wrappers have an easy-to-use public methods, the reference to the internal objects can be obtained  with the `$getInternalModel` method.

-The `$` before a method name is a naming convetion.
-Those methods sall not be exposed in the public API but can be used from different files.
+The `$` before a method name is a naming convention.
+Those methods shall not be exposed in the public API but can be used from different files.
 (Public only for developers).

 ## Api structure